Health careers corner: focus on Physician Assistants

 What kind of health care experience should you look for?
 Many students become certified nursing assistants, medical assistants, phlebotomists, emergency medical technicians, surgery technicians or are coming out of the armed services medical corps.
 Students who are graduates of foreign medical degrees can use that experience, but also need to get US health care experience.

 It is very important for students to shadow doctors and physician assistants and perhaps nurse practitioners, so that they can understand similarities and differences before making a decision.
-PA programs are very popular and therefore competitive to enter.
+PA programs are very popular.
 Average gpa’s at some schools are in the same range as medical schools (3.4-4.0), though there is significant variation by school.

 - PA Focus — General resource about PA